Dalian Atkinson: Living at speed on and off the pitch

 After becoming apprentices, the two teenagers were put up with Maurice and Shirley Crawford, who lived a few miles out of Ipswich in the village of Bramford.

-Mrs Crawford recalls how she had applied to the club to house a footballer, as it was a way of "earning good money", and ended up taking both Atkinson and Cole.
+Mrs Crawford recalled how she had applied to the club to house a footballer, as it was a way of "earning good money", and ended up taking both Atkinson and Cole.

 "I applied to have one footballer and when (the man from the club) came round to assess us, he said 'can you not put up another one?'"
 Mrs Crawford said.